Please review instructions before completing the application, and refer to them when necessary.

 - Once submitted, hard copy application materials cannot be returned.

-Applicants will be notified by email and mail by mid April 2014 of the competition’s results.
+Applicants will be notified of decisions by email by mid to late April 2017.

 If you must withdraw your application at any point in the competition, please notify IIE immediately.